 As we read through the whole book of Ephesians, we’ll find that the main themes are as follows:

-- Reconciliation of all to God through Jesus Christ
+- Reconciliation of all to God through the Lord Jesus Christ

 - Living our new lives through Jesus’ salvation

-Paul opens his letter by praising God’s blessings and works through Christ Jesus (Ephesians 1:1-3).
-Though we are all sinners, through God’s grace, we are saved through the blood of Jesus Christ.
-Paul reminds us that we were not given salvation for our benefit but so that we could praise and bring glory to God (Ephesians 1:4-11).
+Paul opens his letter by praising for spiritual blessings in Christ and works through Christ who has blessed us (Ephesians 1:1-3).
+Though we are all sinners, through God’s grace, we are saved through the blood of Jesus.
+Paul reminds us that we were not given salvation for our benefit but so that we could praise and bring glory to God and Father of our Lord Jesus Christ (Ephesians 1:4-11).

 Key Verses in Ephesians